List of Arbiters

-Details of Each Level
+Details of each level

-3) The FIDE Arbiter title will be awarded by FIDE under the regulations in force at the time.
-The ECF will organise a minimum of one FIDE Arbiters Seminar per year, and advertise it on the ECF website.
-This FIDE Arbiters Seminar can be attended, and the test taken, before Level 2 has been reached, but must be done after Level 1 has been achieved.
+Level 3) The FIDE Arbiter title will be awarded by FIDE under the regulations in force at the time.
+The ECF will organise a minimum of one FIDE Arbiters seminar per year, and advertise it on the ECF website.
+This FIDE Arbiters seminar can be attended, and the test taken, before Level 2 has been reached, but must be done after Level 1 has been achieved.
 No application for this level will be made for a candidate who is not already a Level 2 Arbiter.
 The Manager of Arbiters (International) will be responsible for submitting applications for FIDE Arbiter.

-4) The International Arbiter title will be awarded by FIDE under the regulations in force at the time.
+Level 4) The International Arbiter title will be awarded by FIDE under the regulations in force at the time.
 The Manager of Arbiters (International) will be responsible for submitting applications for International Arbiter.

 The ECF will not use norms that form part of a Level 2 application for Levels 3 or 4.

-FIDE Arbiter Regulations will continue to be in force for FIDE-rated events, specifically:
+FIDE Arbiter Regulations will continue to be in force for FIDE-rated events, specifically —